syncfusion-content/flutter-docs/Flutter/DateRangePicker/headers.md

 You can customize the view header of the `DateRangePicker` using the [viewHeaderHeight](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthViewSettings/viewHeaderHeight.html) and [viewHeaderStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthViewSettings/viewHeaderStyle.html) properties of `DateRangePickerMonthViewSettings`.

 ### Customize view header height
-You can customize the view header height of `DateRangePicker` using [viewHeaderHeight](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthViewSettings/viewHeaderHeight.html) property of `DateRangePickerMonthViewSettings`.
+You can customize the view header height of `DateRangePicker` using the [viewHeaderHeight](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthViewSettings/viewHeaderHeight.html) property of `DateRangePickerMonthViewSettings`.

 {% tabs %}
 {% highlight Dart %}